The Lead Team

 Field Researcher & Reviewer Janet Hunt will be involved in continuing the conversations with communities and contributing to and reviewing written reports.

 Janet is an Associate Professor at the Centre for Aboriginal Economic Policy Research (CAEPR) at the ANU.
 She joined CAEPR in 2004 to manage the Indigenous Community Governance Project.
-Her research focusses on governance, community development, successful Indigenous organisations and government engagement with Indigenous people.
+Her research focuses on governance, community development, successful Indigenous organisations and government engagement with Indigenous people.
 She is currently a Chief Investigator on two ARC Projects, the first, researching Aboriginal organisations in the Kimberley and the creation of public value, and the second, urban Aboriginal organisations in NSW and new public management.
 She is Indigenous Engagement Project Convenor for the ANU Grand Challenge on Zero Carbon Energy for Asia Pacific.
 She undertakes many consultancies for Aboriginal Affairs NSW, most recently in relation to self-determination.

 Janet’s background is in international development.
 She is also a Research Associate at the Development Policy Centre at the Crawford School, where she is working on the development of an individual, gender-sensitive and multidimensional poverty measure.